Kamay Botany Bay National Park: Aboriginal people pre-contact

 Most archaeological evidence relates to Indigenous occupation in the area from about 3,000 to 2,000 years ago.
 People living to the south of Botany Bay to Nowra spoke the Dharawal language group.
 The people moving through and living in the Kurnell area were the northernmost clan of the Dharawal speakers, the Gweagal.
 On the northern headland the people were most likely Cadigal people of the Darug language group.

 The people living on the headlands and shores at the entrance to Botany Bay benefited from the many food and other resources and the mild climate of the area.
 On both shorelines are many midden sites providing evidence of the rich variety of sea foods enjoyed by the Indigenous people, as well as reptiles and mammals which also lived in the heath and forests.
 Fishing was the major source of food for the Indigenous people of the area.
 Fish hooks were made from turban shells, and fishing lines and nets were made from bark and native grasses.
 Timber from the forests at Kurnell and La Perouse provided bark for huts, canoes, and coolamons, and lomandra leaves were woven together to make bags.

 Many of the local plants were edible, such as the roots of the common fern and warrigal, a spinach-like leafy plant that grew along the local fresh water streams on both northern and southern headlands.
 Other foods included the nectar from Banksia flowers and witchetty grubs which lived in the stems of banksia and wattle.

 Because of its bountiful resources, the north and south headlands of Botany Bay were important ceremonial gathering places for the Dharawal on the south of Botany Bay and the Darug on the northern shores.
 At Kurnell there are several important ceremonial sites, including a bora ring used for rites and an ochre pit located near the current site of the oil refinery which provided pigment for such ceremonies.

 Kurnell was possibly a semi-permanent home for the Gweagal.
 A marker tree distinguished by a ring-shaped hole in its trunk marks the site of a women's camp.
 The area also contains carved trees from which the bark for canoes and coolamons were taken and a women's birthing site, indicating the intensive use of the area by the pre-contact Gweagal community.

 Aboriginal ancestral remains have been reburied in the park.
 These remains, taken from the Botany Bay region, were stored in various museum collections until repatriation.
 For Aboriginal people, the return of ancestors' remains to Country is highly significant because it then reunites ancestors with Country.

-Similarly, the La Perouse section of the park contains evidence of every day lives of Aboriginal people before European settlement, including middens and engravings that illustrate the everyday observations and preoccupations of the Indigenous people before European contact.
+Similarly, the La Perouse section of the park contains evidence of everyday lives of Aboriginal people before European settlement, including middens and engravings that illustrate the everyday observations and preoccupations of the Indigenous people before European contact.